-How to migrate to an ArcGIS basemap You can use the ArcGIS basemap styles service styles to provide the basemap for your application.
+You can use the ArcGIS basemap styles service styles to provide the basemap for your application.
 There are over 30 different styles to choose from such as streets, navigation, light gray, dark gray, OpenStreetMap, and satellite imagery.
-You can also create and use your own custom basemap styles by using the Vector tile style editor .
+You can also create and use your own custom basemap styles by using the Vector tile style editor.

-In order to access the basemap styles service , you need to get an API key or implement OAuth 2.0 .
+In order to access the basemap styles service, you need to get an API key or implement OAuth 2.0.

-Steps Get an API key or implement OAuth 2.0 .
-Reference the ol-mapbox-style
+1. Get an API key or implement OAuth 2.0.

-parameter and its contents from your map
+3. Remove the layers parameter and its contents from your map.

-.
-Set the basemap styles service URL, style enumeration, and API key.
-Learn more in Introduction to basemap layers .
-Apply the basemap URL to your map
+4. Set the basemap styles service URL, style enumeration, and API key.
+Learn more in Introduction to basemap layers.

-.
-Example OpenStreetMap tile layer to ArcGIS vector basemap layer This example replaces the OSM
+OpenStreetMap tile layer to ArcGIS vector basemap layer

-basemap style .
-To do so, you will need to access the ol-mapbox-style
+This example replaces the OSM tile layer with the arcgis/streets basemap style.
+To do so, you will need to access the ol-mapbox-style library.

 Use dark colors for code blocks